akilan/smscountryapi/README.md

 smscountryapi
 =============
-The repo contain the documentatio of sms country api integration.
+The repo contain the documentation of sms country api integration.